fabriziosalmi/alma/docs/INDEX.md

-# AI-CDN Documentation Index
+# ALMA Documentation Index

-Welcome to the AI-CDN documentation!
+Welcome to the ALMA documentation!
 This index helps you find the right documentation for your needs.

 ## 📖 Documentation Structure